MaxVWDV/glacier-image-velocimetry/README.md

 # glacier-image-velocimetry
 GUI based toolbox for calculating glacier surface velocities from satellite imagery.
+This is Version 1.0 (May 2021).

+Please cite our TC paper if you use this code or toolbox: doi.org/10.5194/tc-15-2115-2021 .

 Easy to use, rapid and robust glacier velocity calculation toolbox.